tirth12345/House_Price-Prediction/README.md

-# House_Price-Prediction

-Certainly!
-Here’s a brief introduction for the GitHub repo:

----

 # House Price Prediction Model

 This repository contains an AI model trained to predict house prices based on key features such as the age of the property, square footage, and the number of bedrooms.
 Utilizing state-of-the-art machine learning techniques, this model provides accurate and reliable price estimates to assist in real estate valuation and decision-making.